RivkaRoth/flask-reports/README.md

 yaml file structure should be like this:
 1. customer id
+2. model
-2. template id
+3. template id
-3. report meta data
+4. report meta data

 data-extracts repository will read the file (by file name/ id) and return the study data according to report definition.